JackGruber/ESP32-Timelapse-Webcam/README.md

 # ESP32 Timelaps / Webcam

-ESP32 Cam project for timelaps and streaming
+ESP32 Cam project for timelaps and streaming.

+The project was started with the code of [bitluni/ESP32CamTimeLapse](https://github.com/bitluni/ESP32CamTimeLapse).

 <img src="img/http_app.jpg">